orhanobut/bee/README.md

 #Bee
+#### What is Bee?
 Bee is a QA/Debug tool that works like a widget in any application.
 The idea is to add some features/options to developer and QA to configure the app, get some information.
-Bee works like an extra view when the user presses the bee icon
+Bee works like an extra view when the user presses the bee icon.
+You can do the following operations :

 - Configure the application on the fly
 - Add button, spinner and checkbox options regarding to your needs
 - Show the predefined information such as version number, android version, package name.
 Add some other custom information such as current end point
 - Show some usefull information to remind the user such as username, passwords for test
 - Show the log for the important events, ie: An event is triggered and you want to see whether it is triggered or not

+#### What Bee is not?
+- Bee is not an application
+- Bee is not for the release apk

 <img src='https://github.com/nr4bt/bee/blob/master/images/bee0.png' width='140' height='200'></img>
 <img src='https://github.com/nr4bt/bee/blob/master/images/bee3.png' width='140' height='200'></img>